pferrel/solr-recommender/README.md

 user-id, item-id, preference-weight

 the Solr-recommender takes:
-user-id (string usually), item-id (likewise a string), action-id (purchase, thumbs-up, like, etc), and any number of other fields, which will be ignored.
+user-id (string usually), item-id (likewise a string), action-id (purchase, thumbs-up, like, so a string constant), and any number of other fields, which will be ignored.

 It expects CSV or TSV text log type files as input (the delimiter is configurable).
 It will separate out the actions and use the primary action for recommendations.
 For instance if you have log data that has purchases, detail-views, add-to-carts, it will separate out the actions into different directories.
 For this example you would probably want to use only the purchase actions to make recommendations.
-The solr-recommender will take the raw log files, find the action you ask it to in the column you specify, create index and reverse-index for user and item id and create the input that Mahout expects, which is: user-id-key, item-id-key, 1 (for purchase or whatever action is to be recommended)
+The solr-recommender will take the raw log files, find the action you ask it to in the column you specify, create index and reverse-index for user and item ids and create the input that Mahout expects, which is: user-id-key, item-id-key, 1 (for purchase or whatever action is to be recommended).
+Mahout IDs are ordinal integers so the index/reverse index is kept external to Mahout.

 Mahout expects integer values for the id-keys so the solr-recommender creates them but remembers the original string for later.
 Then the solr-recommender runs mahout to calculate certain intermediate models that are needed to make recommendation.
 It converts them all back to the original string-type user and item ids and outputs them into directories where Solr can index them.